Turner Carroll Gallery History

 Tonya Turner Carroll

-A 1989 graduate of the Art History Department at the University of North Carolina, Chapel Hill, Tonya was awarded the prestigious Morehead-Cain Scholarship for her studies in the history of art at UNC.
+A 1989 graduate with Honors from the Art History Department at the University of North Carolina, Chapel Hill, Tonya was awarded the prestigious Morehead-Cain Scholarship for her studies in the history of art at UNC.
 Along with her husband Michael, she was the co-founder of the Turner Carroll Gallery in 1991.
 Tonya previously worked at the Philadelphia Museum of Art, Israel Museum, and Sotheby’s London.
 She studied Italian art and language at Stanford’s Intercollegiate Center for Classical Studies in Rome.
-Turner Carroll received the Raoul Wallenberg Scholarship to study at Hebrew University in Jerusalem, where she focused her research on art as propaganda, and art for social change.
+Turner Carroll received the Raoul Wallenberg Scholarship to study at Hebrew University in Jerusalem, where she focused her research on Ancient Near Eastern art, art as propaganda, and art for social change.